codemilli/wikis/Guard-2.10.3-exits-when-Guardfile-is-changed.md

-## Guard no longer reevaluates files
+## Problem: Guard no longer reevaluates files

 ### The Workaround